 Project Description

-Consistent with the Report to the Governor, Recommendation on Application Docket No. EF-220011, the following restrictions are imposed on the facility as described in the final ASC dated September 25, 2023:
+The following restrictions are imposed on the facility as described in the final ASC dated September 25, 2023:

-urbines shall not be constructed within a 2-mile radius of ferruginous hawk nests documented in the Priority Habitat and Species (PHS) database at the time of construction other primary Project components, specifically solar arrays and BESS, shall not be sited within 0.5 miles of a documented ferruginous hawk nest (see Appendix 2; Spec-5 Ferruginous Hawk for additional details),Primary Project components shall not be constructed within movement corridors modeled as medium to very high linkage, and secondary Project components shall be located outside of corridors modeled as high to very high linkage unless co-located with existing infrastructure, such as roads or transmission corridors (see Appendix 2; Hab-1 Wildlife Movement Corridors for additional details), and
+1. The Certificate Holder shall not site any turbines, solar arrays, or BESS within a 0.6-mile (1km) radius surrounding ferruginous hawk nests documented in the Priority Habitat and Species (PHS) database on the SCA’s effective date, identified in the Certificate Holder’s nest surveys, and/or that may be newly established by the species between the SCA’s effective date and the time of construction (see Appendix 2; Spec-5 Ferruginous Hawk for additional details),

+2. Except on the conditions specified in Appendix 2, Spec-5, the certificate holder shall avoid siting wind turbines, solar arrays, and BESS within a 0.6 - 2-mile radius surrounding documented ferruginous hawk nests (see Appendix 2: Spec-5 Ferruginous Hawk for additional details),

-Solar arrays shall not be sited on any rabbitbrush shrubland or WDFW-designated Priority Habitat types (see Appendix 2; Veg-10 Shrubland and PHS Avoidance for additional details)
+3. Solar arrays shall not be sited on any rabbitbrush shrubland or WDFW-designated Priority Habitat types (see Appendix 2; Veg-10 Shrubland and PHS Avoidance for additional details),

-.

-These restrictions, detailed in full in Appendix 2, substantially reduce the project footprint as described in the final ASC.
+4. No wind turbines shall be sited within 0.25 miles of the maximum perimeter of one or more historic wildfires that have been recorded between January 1, 2000 and the start of construction (see Appendix 2: PHS-2 for additional details), and

+5. No wind turbines shall be sited within 1-mile of the topographic drop-off at the top of the Webber Canyon walls (see Appendix 2: CR-3 for additional details).

 The project authorized by this Agreement, is defined by applying the above restrictions to the project as described below.

 The Project’s Lease Boundary encompasses approximately 72,428 acres and is bisected by Interstate 82 (I-82) into a western project area and an eastern project area.
 The turbines and supporting facilities encompass an 11,850-acre Micrositing Corridor within the Project Lease Boundary.
 The Solar Siting Areas and supporting facilities encompass 10,755 acres, of which a maximum of 5,447 acres will be occupied by solar arrays totaling up to 800 MWac.
 The Maximum Extent of the Project is 72,428 acres.
 The Project will be accessed from I-82, State Route 221, State Route 397, County Well Road, Sellards Road, Webber Canyon Road, Locust Grove Road, and Plymouth Road.